CASSCF with Extremely Large Active Spaces using the Adaptive Sampling Configuration Interaction Method: Theory

-In other words, the inactive Fock matrix is the Fock matrix formed from using only the inactive density and the active Fock matrix is sum of J and K matrices built from the active space 1-PDM.
+In other words, the inactive Fock matrix is the Fock matrix formed from using only the inactive density and the active Fock matrix is sum of the Coulomb and exchange matrices built from the active space 1-PDM.
 When the first index is active, and the second index is general, we have

 where the auxiliary Q matrix is